OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/install-tf-rhosp-ziu.rst

        .. caution::

-          TF services stop working when the script starts running.
+          OpenSDN services stop working when the script starts running.

        ::

           ~/tripleo-heat-templates/tools/contrail/update_contrail_preparation.sh

-9. Update the Tungsten Fabric Controller nodes:
+9. Update the OpenSDN Controller nodes:

-    -  Run the openstack overcloud update run command on the first TF controller and, if needed, on a Tungsten Fabric Analytics node.
+    -  Run the openstack overcloud update run command on the first OpenSDN controller and, if needed, on a OpenSDN Analytics node.
-       The purpose of this step is to update one Tungsten Fabric Controller and one Tungsten Fabric Analytics node to support the environment so the other Tungsten Fabric Controllers and analytics nodes can be updated without incurring additional downtime.
+       The purpose of this step is to update one OpenSDN Controller and one OpenSDN Analytics node to support the environment so the other OpenSDN Controllers and analytics nodes can be updated without incurring additional downtime.

        Example: